 - Beast Academy – Rigorous, problem solving style.
-We’re just dabbling in the online memberships now, so I’ll have to postpone my review/ opinions until we have more experience.
-I am considering Beast Academy and the higher level math curriculum AoPS built by the same company.
+We have switched over to Beast Academy entirely for my kids 7 and older.
+I’ll also consider the higher level math curriculum AoPS built by the same company when we get there.
 So far, my kids like it and it’s challenging!
-Also, Kate Snow approves.
-I just have to figure out how to teach/ manage it if we want to switch to it as our main curriculum.
+Also, Kate Snow approves. 😉

 - Math Mammoth – This program is simple, inexpensive and teaches concepts well, while mixing in review.
 It’s pretty easy to teach.
 You could use Kate Snow or Right Start math games if you wanted more activities to supplement.

 I have a brand new workshop that’s available to anyone!!
 I taught it live and recently made it available in my shop.
 You can buy it as a stand alone or bundled with my phonogram kit which will give you everything you need to get started with teaching your child to read.

 I explain the steps below, but go more in depth in the workshop.

 STEP 1 – Assess readiness and start with phonogram sounds

 You can teach your child to read.
 And it doesn’t have to involve tears.
 You can buy an expensive program, but you don’t have to.
 Personally, I encourage parents to learn the general process of how kids learn to read and then working towards fluency one-bite-of-the-elephant at a time.
 Some kids learn quickly; many take years to go from letter sounds to enjoying reading independently.